 Four visitors in white robes walked out onto the platform from behind the partially demolished walls of our once Union Station.
 Those who witnessed their arrival say they seem to float through the walls.
 But I saw them differently.
 To me, they crawled out like millions of cockroaches as though someone had disturbed their nest.
 They gave the illusion of four to the other citizens.

 A select few including myself have a disadvantage over the other citizens.
 I am chosen to build their underground city but there is still much that is unexplained.

 Why did they came and from where and how did they get here?
 These are still unanswered questions.
 No one dares ask.
 We’ve accepted them based on their appearance alone.
 They walk and talk like us but what do they want or hope to gain from their abundance of charity.
 No one does and gives for absolutely nothing in return.
 It is not the human condition perhaps they are not human at all.

 One month has transpired since the visitors appeared.
 Their presence coupled with the discovery of the pens was all the encouragement I need to forge forward.

 The mass in the station.

-The construction fo the new city known as new columbia.
+The construction of the new city known as New Columbia.